 And perhaps the most surprising thing about putting on a musical that you’ve written is how easy it is.
 Before you start you think of it as a blackhole.
 A sort of infinitely far away idea – something for people who already know how to do it.
 A world you can’t break into, you can only be shepherded into at a young age you already passed.
 You think it would take some extra-human capacity for not being afraid to take risks, put yourself out there, market yourself, network yourself.
 That part of you that wanted to move to New York and try to make it big as an artist, to quit your job and just focus on your passion, no matter how scary it is, you think that you have to finally let that part of you take the wheel.

 I was once told “If you want something you’ve never had, you’ll have to do something you’ve never done.”
 This turned out to be true to an extent, but not in the way I thought it would be.
 I had thought that in order to do something so big, I would have to overcome the fear of doing it.
 In fact, all I had to do was organize my life in a way where I could make progress without needing to overcome my fears.
 So if I tend to lose motivation on my projects after a few months, what if instead I worked with a co-writer who would keep me motivated, and just scheduled regular times to work on something with them?
 And if I was worried about taking risks and networking, what if that co-writer happened to excel at this, and also brought out the social butterfly side of me?
 And what if I did all this without quitting my job, so I wouldn’t have to worry about whether I’m good enough at it to pay the bills?
-Well those are all technically things I’ve never done before, and they all technically got me something I’ve never had.
+Well those are all technically things I’ve never done before, and they all technically got me something I’ve never had, and yet there is something still so unextraordinary about those extraordinary things.

 A maraca is a hard shell full of something loose inside.
 Lots of things can be maracas.
 Marbles in a coffee cup, a bag of uncooked rice, crushed Pringles at the bottom of the can, ice melting in your mouth, the crackling of a campfire, or rain hitting the window.
 Really even the sound of your voice, at the molecular level, is just tiny loose particles bouncing around their container (your vocal cords) and reverberating in a way which produces a sound.